tomaskovarik271/PIPECD/_project-management-documentation/adr/ADR.md

 This document outlines the architectural decisions for building a custom Customer Relationship Management (CRM) system intended to replace Pipedrive.
 The system aims to be scalable, maintainable, secure, and ready for future expansion into adjacent business domains (e.g., Accounting, Logistics), aligning with Domain-Driven Design (DDD) principles.

-**🚀 CURRENT STATUS: PRODUCTION-READY CRM WITH AI INTELLIGENCE**
+**🚀 CURRENT STATUS: PRODUCTION-READY CRM WITH AI INTELLIGENCE & COMPLETE GMAIL INTEGRATION**

-The system has achieved **full production readiness** with revolutionary AI capabilities, comprehensive lead management, enterprise notification infrastructure, and event-driven automation.
+The system has achieved **full production readiness** with revolutionary AI capabilities, comprehensive lead management, enterprise notification infrastructure, complete Gmail integration with email management features, and event-driven automation.
 This ADR reflects the current implemented state and proven architectural decisions.

 ## 2. Goal